United Kingdom media guide

 Commercial TV began in 1955 with the launch of ITV.
 Commercial radio arrived in the 1970s, although ship-based stations flourished in the 1960s before being outlawed.
 Hundreds of privately-owned radio and TV stations now compete with the BBC for listeners and viewers.

 Once-dominant terrestrial TV networks face strong competition from digital satellite and cable, which offer hundreds of channels, and digital terrestrial TV (DTT), which carries a smaller number of mainly free-to-air channels.
 Terrestrial digital radio (DAB) has had a slower start.
-In a rapidly-changing digital world, British media providers are reaching out to online audiences.

 The media are free and able to report on all aspects of British life.
 The variety of publications reflects the full spectrum of political opinion.
 In recent years, printed newspaper circulations have been sliding while online readership has surged.
-News Corporation, owner of The Times, has spearheaded attempts to make money from online content by charging readers for access to some of its titles.Press regulation

 The BBC is Britain's most popular online news destination.

-- The Daily Telegraph - broadsheet
+- The Daily Telegraph - daily

 - Financial Times - daily, business

-- The Guardian - daily, former broadsheet
+- The Guardian - daily

-- The Independent - daily, former broadsheet
+- The Independent - online, former print daily

-- The Times - daily, former broadsheet
+- The Times - daily

 - The Sun - daily tabloid